mattmakai/fullstackpython.com/content/pages/05-deployment/09-paas.markdown

 but prevents you from offloading the responsibility of keeping servers running to someone else.

-* [Kel](http://www.kelproject.com/) uses Kubernetes as a foundation for a custom self-hosted PaaS.
-Note that it was created by Eldarion, which had one of the first Python-specific PaaS offerings on the market around the time that Heroku was launched.

 * [Dokku](http://dokku.viewdocs.io/dokku/) builds on Docker and has hooks for plugins to extend the small core of the project and customize deployments for your applications.

 * [Convox Rack](https://github.com/convox/rack) is open source PaaS designed to run on top of AWS services.

 ## Platform-as-a-service resources